 Overlooking what could be considered “softer” elements of engagement, however, would be a grave mistake.
 Leaders who prioritize the creation of inclusive and welcoming environments, and successfully train company managers to support and sustain that sense of belonging will be rewarded with higher employee engagement and its many bottom-line benefits, while also becoming an employer of choice.

 “Belonging is also highly correlated to engagement.
 According to our research, only 20% of employees who feel they don’t belong are engaged versus 91% of those who feel they do – that’s three and a half times more.
-A sense of belonging not only meets your employees’ basic needs, it inspires their work and drives better business results.” – Qualtrics, Belonging: The new top driver of employee engagement in 2021
+A sense of belonging not only meets your employees’ basic needs, it inspires their work and drives better business results.” – Qualtrics, Belonging: The new top driver of employee engagement.

 If an organization is paying attention to the core elements of employee engagement, a sense of belonging should already exist.
-However, according to Deloitte, while 79% of the companies they surveyed agree that fostering a sense of belonging is important for their success, very few companies – just 13% – say they are very ready to address this trend.
+However, according to Deloitte, while 79% of the companies surveyed agree that fostering a sense of belonging is important for their success, very few companies – just 13% – say they are very ready to address this trend.

 Especially for large organizations with a highly varied team, delivering holistically on the engagement drivers that create a sense of belonging can be a real challenge.
 However, there is one driver for belonging that even huge teams that span the globe can embrace, and that is purpose.

-Purpose and a sense of belonging
+Company purpose and a sense of belonging at work

 Purpose can contribute mightily toward creating a sense of belonging, by creating the powerful context of shared goals, and providing an outlet for employees to contribute meaningfully to the social good – whatever their role within the company.